Croix-Create/tictact0e/README.md

 yarn test -> will run the unit test.

-yarn tes:palywright -> will run the end to end test.
+yarn test:plawright -> will run the end to end test.

 Much thanks,